LouisCE/warrior-path/README.md

 ### Responsiveness

 The website was built mobile-first, ensuring usability across a wide range of devices.
-I used Bootstrap 5’s responsive grid system in combination with custom CSS media queries to handle layout adjustments.
+I used Bootstrap’s responsive grid system in combination with custom CSS media queries to handle layout adjustments.
 The navigation bar becomes a collapsible menu on small screens, and content sections stack vertically to prioritise readability.

 Testing across device emulators and real devices helped ensure layouts didn't break at key breakpoints (576px, 768px, 992px, 1200px).
 Particular care was taken to ensure: